jeftegoesdev/DockerOverviewAndCommands/README.md

 - [9.
 Graphite / Statds](#9-graphite--statds)
 - [10.
 Extras](#10-extras)

-# 1. Whats is docker anb containers?
+# 1. Whats is docker and containers?

 ## 1.1.
 Docker

 - Docker is an open platform for developing, shipping, and running applications.
-Docker provides to separate your applications from your infrastructure so you can deliver software quickly.
+- Docker provides to separate your applications from your infrastructure so you can deliver software quickly.
+- Docker is a software development platform to deploy apps.
+- Apps are packaged in containers that can be run on any OS.
+- Apps run the same, regardless of where they're run:
+  - Any machine.
+  - No compatibility issues.
+  - Predictable behavior.
+  - Less work.
+  - Easier to maintain and deploy.
+  - Works with any language, any OS, any technology.
+- Use cases: microservices architecture, lift-and-shift apps from on-premises to the AWS cloud, ...

 ### 1.1.1.
 Advantages of Docker